nearit/Android-SDK/docs/user-profilation.md

 ```
 You can then set the relevant user-data to this profile with the aforementioned methods.

-This way, you’ll have a reference between NearIT data and your others data sources.
+This way, you will have a reference between NearIT data and your others data sources.
 Please keep in mind that you will be responsible of generating unique user IDs.